Ojos del Salado Expedition

 Trip Perks

-The journey to Ojos Del Salada allows the traveler to step back in time to an era of remote adventure.
+The journey to Ojos Del Salado allows the traveler to step back in time to an era of remote adventure.
 All the ingredients are included.
 A huge and remote mountain, (indeed the world’s highest active volcano), off the beaten path, way off, and away from the tourist crowds on other high peaks in the Andes, and a taste of the exotic in the barren yet sublimely beautiful terrain.
-The satisfaction of traveling with a small group in grand and wild places is the heart and soul of adventure and there is satisfaction in abundance on your journey to Ojos Del Salada.
+The satisfaction of traveling with a small group in grand and wild places is the heart and soul of adventure and there is satisfaction in abundance on your journey to Ojos Del Salado.

 -